bilal-bhatti/mktf/README.md

 # Make Tofu

-If you have OpenTofu in json format, which are much easier to process using existing JSON tools, and want to convert them to HCL format, this is a simple command line tool to make that easier.
+If you have OpenTofu files in JSON format, which are easier to process using existing JSON tools, and want to convert them to HCL format, this is a simple command line tool to do just that.

 ``` sh
 go install github.com/bilal-bhatti/mktf@v0.0.1